Richard-Rogalski/Thermos-Updated/README.md

 # yea so I realized I didn't actually need to edit any code yet for my fixes so nvm

+What I did:

+* Replace `libraries/com/google/guava/guava/14.0.1/guava-14.0.1.jar` with [this](https://github.com/google/guava/releases/download/v21.0/guava-21.0.jar).
+Needed for higher versions of mythicmobs than would otherwise be supported.
+See [here](https://git.lumine.io/mythiccraft/MythicMobs/-/issues/985) for more info.
+* Replace `libraries/net/md-5/SpecialSource/1.7-SNAPSHOT/SpecialSource-1.7-SNAPSHOT.jar` with [this](http://central.maven.org/maven2/net/md-5/SpecialSource/1.7.4/SpecialSource-1.7.4.jar).
+Needed for authme.
+See [this](https://github.com/games647/FastLogin/issues/111#issuecomment-272331347) for more info.

 //TODO

 So here's a collection of my fixes: